When can I get a tattoo?

 Legally, you must be eighteen before getting a tattoo in most states.
 Adults who violate existing laws by tattooing a minor, or consenting to a tattoo in violation of the law, are subject to penalties.
 Branding and piercing body parts may also be covered under specific laws in your state.

 If you’re considering the military as a career, check into their tattoo policies.
 In April, 2014, the U.S. Army issued a manual outlining what tats are acceptable and which ones will keep you from enlisting.
 The Army forbids tattoos on a soldier’s head, neck, face, wrists, hands and fingers.
-There are other restrictions that you should know about before going to the tattoo parlor.
+The Marines have a strict policy on tattoos, especially visible ones.
+Recruits can have no more than four tattoos and none can be vulgar, sexist, racist, anti-American or refer to drugs.
+Other branches of the military have restrictions that you should know about before going to the tattoo parlor.

 Law enforcement is also regulating tattoos on police officers while on duty.
 For example, the city of Chandler, Arizona put new rules into effect in 2014 prohibiting any visible tattoo from showing.
 Long sleeves or band-aids must be worn to cover visible tats.